Sidney Prescott: Films

-The character's most recent incarnation is in the fifth film, simply titled Scream (2022).
-Set twenty-five years after the conclusion of the original film, Sidney—in her fifth appearance—is a 42-year-old married mother of three.
-She is revealed to have returned to her life away from Woodsboro, and in the ten years since the events of Scream 4, she reconnected with and started a family with her now-husband, Mark Kincaid (Patrick Dempsey), who she first met during the events of Scream 3, when he was a police detective investigating the murders in Hollywood.
-She is phoned by her now-estranged ally, Dewey and warned to stay away from Woodsboro following the return of Ghostface yet again—now targeting relatives of Billy Loomis and Stu Macher.
+The character's most recent appearance is in the fifth film, simply titled Scream (2022).
+Set twenty-five years after the conclusion of the original film, Sidney is a 42-year-old married mother of three.
+She is revealed to have returned to her life away from Woodsboro and is now married with kids.
+She is phoned by Dewey and warned to stay away from Woodsboro following the return of Ghostface yet again—now targeting relatives of Billy Loomis and Stu Macher.
 Despite this, she returns to her hometown after hearing about Dewey’s murder, and consoles Gale in the hospital.
 Billy's daughter Sam Carpenter (Melissa Barrera) rejects their offer for help to bring down the killer once and for all, but a skeptical Sidney nonetheless places a tracking device on the car of Sam's boyfriend Richie Kirsch (Jack Quaid), leading her and Gale to the former home of Stu, now housed by Amber Freeman (Mikey Madison).
 They are met by a distressed Amber who reveals herself as one of the killers after an unsuccessful attempt to disguise herself as a stab victim.
 Sidney enters the house alone to find Amber and is taunted by the other killer, though she isn't fazed at all by the taunting phone call and hangs up on him; the other killer is later revealed to be Richie.
 Following a confrontation with the killers, Sidney is stabbed by Amber.
 However, with the help of an injured Gale, the pair subdue and light Amber on fire, before she is shot in the head by Tara (Jenna Ortega), Sam's teenage half-sister.
 After Sam kills Richie, Sidney provides mental reassurance for her, as Sidney and Gale wait for the ambulance transportation to the hospital for her injuries.

-Sidney does not appear in Scream VI, which features a new Ghostface in New York; Gale explicitly states that Sidney and her family, who live somewhere else, have gone into hiding in response to the killings.
+Sidney does not appear in Scream VI, which features new Ghostface killings in New York; Gale explicitly states that Sidney and her family, who live somewhere else, have gone into hiding in response to the killings.
 Later, Ghostface stabs Gale several times before running away after being interrupted by Sam and Tara.
 Before Gale passes out, she asks Sam and Tara to tell Sidney that Ghostface never got her.

+Sidney Prescott will return in Scream 7 with Kevin Williamson attached to direct the new upcoming sequel.